hanedotoaranea/windows-11-answer-file/README.md

 Applicable to Windows 10.
-Use this link to check the contents of the file it changes autounnated.xml to ensure the source code purity of the file contents. https://schneegans.de/windows/unattend-generator/
+Use this link to check the contents of the file it changes autounnated.xml https://schneegans.de/windows/unattend-generator/

 Move the autounnated.xml file to a bootable USB flash drive with original Windows 10 or Windows 11 images to optimize the installation, disable telemetry and get a new Windows experience!